zendetsu/Online-Dictionary-of-Maqiao/README.md

-<<<<<<< HEAD
 # Online-Dictionary-of-Maqiao
 Columbia University - China in the Modern World (jp4371)

 # Maqiao Dictionary

-Welcome to the **Maqiao Dictionary** – an online dictionary application inspired by the vocabulary and cultural richness of Maqiao.
+Welcome to the **Online Dictionary of Maqiao Dictionary** – an online dictionary application inspired by the vocabulary and cultural richness of Maqiao, based on the book by Han Shaogong.
 This web app allows users to browse, search for, and explore words, definitions, examples, and related terms.

 ---

 ## 🚀 Features

-- Browse through all dictionary entries.
 - Search for specific words and view related details.
 - Display definitions, examples, and page numbers for clarity.
 - Responsive and clean UI for ease of use.